avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 ## 13. Visualize Data
 The data can be visualized by using the Dynamic Dashboard feature of IoTConnect.
-A sample dashboard that is preconfigured to display the Xensiv module's data is available here: [xensiv-dashboard-template.json](files/xensiv-dashboard-template.json).
+A sample dashboard that is preconfigured to display the Xensiv module's data is available here: [xensiv-dashboard-template.json](https://raw.githubusercontent.com/avnet-iotconnect/avnet-iotc-mtb-xensiv-example/main/files/xensiv-dashboard-template.json) (Right-click, Save As)

 * **Download** the template then select "Create Dashboard" from the top of the IoTConnect portal
 * **Select** the "Import Dashboard" option and **Select** the template and device name used previously